-Shortly after Solomon became king the Eternal appeared to him in a dream and offered to give him ANYTHING (1Kings 3:5).
-He requested "an understanding heart" (verse 9) so that he could fulfill his responsibilities as king over all of Israel.
+Shortly after Solomon became king the Eternal appeared to him in a dream and offered to give him ANYTHING (1Kings 3:5), which included being rich as were most kings on the earth.
+He requested, however, "an understanding heart" (verse 9) so that he could fulfill his responsibilities as king over all of Israel.
 God's response to his selfless request was amazing and unique.

-God not only promised to make David's son the wisest man EVER but also to make him RICH.
+God not only promised to make Solomon the wisest man ever but also to make him uniquely RICH.

 There are four primary ways King Solomon, in a fairly short period of time, became the wealthiest king alive.
 He was made rich through commerce and trading, gifts he received, tribute money paid to him and heavy taxation.